liviakong/sum-rules/PythonHelp.md

    4. If you need to delete a registered evaluator, use the [UnregisterExternalEvaluator](https://reference.wolfram.com/language/ref/UnregisterExternalEvaluator.html) function.

 ## 2. Check your Python installation
-1. Use Mathematica to start an external Python session:
+1. Start an external Python session in Mathematica:
    ```
    StartExternalSession["Python"]
    ```